nikwalia/schedule-generator/db/README.md

 - `top_class_frequency_procedure.sql`- finds the semester when a class is most often taken.
 - `convert_semester.sql`- contains a function for auto-converting a text semester to a numerical representation.
 - `semester_offset_trigger.sql`- creates a trigger for auto-calculating the semester offset whenever a new enrollment is stored.
+- `update_enrollment_semester_trigger.sql`- creates a trigger for recalculating the semester offset whenever an enrollment is updated.
+- `total_semesters_trigger.sql`- creates a trigger for calculating the number of semesters a student plans to study for.
 - `mysql_engine.py`- a wrapper engine for interacting with a MySQL RDS instance.
 - `neo4j_engine.py`- a wrapper engine for interacting with a Neo4J remote DBMS.
 - `initialize_courses.py`- uploads all courses to the MySQL RDS instance.